 The Right Bat, At The Right Weight.
 Compliant to USA Youth Baseball Bat (USABat) Standards.

 It's never too early to get a wood bat in the hands of a young ballplayer.
 We insure that it's the right bat, at the right weight, to enable the youth to learn and excel.
-And, with the changes in standards for metal bats under the new 2018 USA Baseball Bat (USABat) standards, impacting a large number of leagues (AABC, Babe Ruth / Cal Ripken, Dixie, Little League, and PONY included), there is no better time to go with the more affordable and safer wood USA youth bat.
+With the changes in standards for metal bats under the new 2018 USA Baseball Bat (USABat) standards, impacting a large number of leagues, there is no better time to go with the more affordable and safer wood USA youth bat.
 It's simple: if the changing USA bat standards aim to make a bat perform more like a youth wood bat, give your player the advantage of swinging wood!

 Most young ballplayers dream of making it to the big leagues but haven't ever hit with a wooden bat.
 They miss out on the fun and improvement that comes with swinging wood.
 While metal bats mask a lot of swing issues, our youth bats give the feedback needed to become a better hitter.
 We guarantee you'll see the difference, even when using a metal bat.

 All models of our youth wood bats (K455, K240 and K271) are crafted to insure a manageable weight to learn how to drive the ball.
 For youth, typically 11 years old or younger, the K240, K271 and K455 models offer a variety of lengths and a 2-1/4" barrel for all sizes of young wood bat hitters.
 The K455 is great for the sweet spot hitter (modeled after a pro series bat), the K240 is a little thicker in the middle for the less experienced, and the K271 is for the young power hitter.
 Our recommended choice for those moving from a metal to wood as part of the reaction to the USA youth bat standards change is the K240.